Anne Young (academic): Research and career

 Young was appointed to Brunel University London as a lecturer in chemistry.
-Young noticed a decline in the petroleum industry, She moved to the Schottlander Dental Company as a research scientist in 1998, before joining University College London as a lecturer in 2000.
+Young noticed a decline in the petroleum industry.
+She moved to the Schottlander Dental Company as a research scientist in 1998 before joining University College London as a lecturer in 2000.

 At University College London, Young was a member of the Eastman Dental Hospital.
 Her work considers degradable and non-degradable composite bone cements, as well as dental restorative materials.
 She works with polymers, composites and metals.
-In restorative dentistry, one of biggest hazards is leakage of bacteria.
+In restorative dentistry, one of the biggest hazards is leakage of bacteria.
 Young creates fluid pastes that can be put in place of a tooth and set with light.
 Once set, these pastes form permanent materials with similar properties to the nearby teeth.
 By designing the pastes such that they swell when they absorb water, Young can overcome shrinkage, and by incorporating antibacterial agents she can overcome the dangers of bacterial leakage.
 She works closely with material scientists, dentists and microbiologists.

 Alongside the design of materials for dentistry, Young is developing degradable materials for bone repair.
 Similar to the dental materials, injectable materials for bone repair or drug delivery can mimic nearby bone.
 These bone repair materials can be used for gene therapy.
-To analysis the materials during set and degradation, Young uses vibrational spectroscopy such as FTIR and Raman mapping.
+To analyse the materials during set and degradation, Young uses vibrational spectroscopy such as FTIR and Raman mapping.

 Young was promoted to Professor in 2015.
 She delivered her inaugural lecture at University College London in 2016.
 She spoke about new materials to repair tooth decay and damage from osteoporosis.